v-eenay/ExamMarksEntry/README.md

 ## Overview

 Hey there!
-So, I'm Vinay, your resident IT lecturer from Itahari, Nepal.
-Feeling a bit bored today, so I thought I'd jot down some thoughts.
+So, I'm Vinay from Itahari, Nepal.
+Feeling a bit bored today.

 ## Key Features (or lack thereof)